Edward Ropp: Episcopal ministry

 His activities faced hostility from Russian authorities, who had been planning to remove him from Vilnius since 1906.
 These plans were temporarily halted by his election to the State Duma.
 However, on October 7, 1907, he was sentenced to exile from the diocese.
 The official reasons cited were his political activities, disregard for Russification policies, and "narrowly nationalistic efforts aimed at Polonizing Lithuanians and Belarusians."
 Unofficially, his exile was also intended to prevent a pogrom against Jews in Vilnius, which had been organized by the Okhrana.

 The bishop was banned from entering the diocese and from communicating with the faithful and clergy.
 Initially, he went to St. Petersburg, where he spent several weeks at St. Catherine’s Church.
 He then moved to his brother’s estate in Niszcza, in the Vitebsk Governorate.
-In 1908, Fr.
-Kazimierz Michalkiewicz was appointed as the administrator of the diocese.
+In 1908, Kazimierz Mikołaj Michalkiewicz was appointed as the administrator of the diocese.

 On 25 July 1917, he was appointed metropolitan archbishop of Mohilev by Pope Benedict XV.
 He returned to Saint Petersburg to take up this post, and, following the February Revolution, Archbishop Ropp, decreed that all his priests would take a role in organizing a Christian Democratic Party to participate in the planned Russian Constituent Assembly in order to defend the rights of the Catholic Church in Russia.
 In this, the Archbishop was sharply opposed by both Auxiliary Bishop Jan Cieplak and Monsignor Konstanty Budkiewicz, who both opposed any politicization of the Catholic religion.

 After the October Revolution, Archbishop Ropp came into conflict with the new Soviet Union.
 In 1919, he was arrested during the Red Terror by the CHEKA and received a death sentence for anti-Soviet agitation, but was instead deported to the Second Polish Republic in 1920 on the intercession of the Holy See.
 Pope Pius XI appointed him an assistant at the Pontifical Throne on 28 May 1927.

 Unable to return to Russia, he lived in Poland until his death in 1939.
 He settled in Warsaw at 24 Piękna Street, where he organized the secretariat of the Archdiocese of Mogilev and an ecclesiastical court.
 In 1922, he founded the Missionary Society, and in 1924, the Missionary Institute in Lublin, both aimed at training missionaries for work in the East.

 He traveled to Latvia in 1924 to attend the ingress of Archbishop Antonijs Springovičs at the Cathedral of St. James in Riga on 4 May and to co-consecrate the new auxiliary bishop of Riga Jāzeps Rancāns the same day.

 He spent the last months of his life with his nephew, Stefan Ropp, the director of the Poznań Trade Fair.
 He died in Poznań on July 25, 1939, and was buried in the Archcathedral Basilica of St. Peter and St. Paul, Poznań.
 On March 21, 1983, his coffin was transferred to the pro-cathedral in Białystok, which at the time served as the seat of the apostolic administration for the Polish part of the Archdiocese of Vilnius.